Materials on this page help you understand your rights so you can advocate for yourself or another person.

 Respite gives family members a break from caring for you and gives them time to do other things.
 The regional center pays for it.
 Sometimes the regional center may refuse to give you, stop or cutback respite.
 You can appeal this decision.
 This pub is a step-by-step guide to help you prepare for a regional center respite fair hearing.

 Federal and state law require employers to accommodate your disability.
-This pub gives you a sample letter to ask for an accommodation.
+This publication gives you a sample letter to ask for an accommodation.
 It has a sample letter for your doctor.
 It tells you what to do if your employer will not give you an accommodation for your disability so you can do your job.

 This pub tells you about your housing rights.
 It gives you resources to know your rights.
 It has sample letters to help you get a reasonable accommodation or modification.
 Accommodations are exceptions to rules and modifications are changes to buildings.
 It tells you what to do if your landlord will not give you one.